MicrosoftDocs/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 - [What's new in Microsoft Defender for Cloud Apps](/cloud-app-security/release-notes)

 ## August 2024

-- (Preview) YOu can now run [QR code simulations](attack-simulation-training-simulations.md) within attack simulation and training, track user repsonses, and assign training to end users.
+- (Preview) You can now run [simulations](attack-simulation-training-simulations.md) with QR code payloads in [Attack simulation training](attack-simulation-training-get-started.md).
+You can track user repsonses and assign training to end users.

 ## July 2024

 - **Tenant Allow/Block List in Microsoft 365 GCC, GCC High, DoD and and Office 365 operated by 21Vianet environments**: The [Tenant Allow/Block List](tenant-allow-block-list-about.md) is now available these environments.
 They are on parity with the WW commercial experiences.